gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInPython.rst.txt

 Partial Least Squares (PLS)
 ---------------------------

-To calculate a PLS model, a matrix of features or independent variables and a matrix of targets or dependent variables is requested.
+A matrix of features or independent variables and a matrix of targets or dependent variables is requested to calculate a PLS model.

-Here a simple example that shows how to calculate a PLS model.
+Here is a simple example that shows how to calculate a PLS model.

 .. literalinclude:: python_code_examples/plsexample1.py
    :language: python